Stephanie Kay Nutrition

 How to Make Butternut Squash Casserole

-This recipe is super easy to make and doesn’t require much cooking at all.
+This butternut squash is super easy to make and doesn’t require much cooking at all.
 Here’s how you make it:

 1. Prepare the butternut squash.
-Peel and cut the butternut squash into bite-size pieces, the smaller you can make them the better.
-While I suggest removing the flesh from the squash, as I find it a bit tough for the dish, it is edible and you can leave it if you prefer.
+Peel the butternut squash, scoop out the seeds, and then cut it into bite-size pieces, the smaller you can make them the better.
+While I suggest removing the flesh from the squash, as I find it a bit tough for the dish, it is edible, and you can leave it if you prefer.

 2. Wilt the spinach.
 Add the chopped spinach to a pan with a bit of water and cook it for a couple of minutes until it’s all wilted and dramatically reduced in size.